Spiritual Guide, Teacher

 CBT • Somatic • IFS • Johari • Jung

-Psychology studies patterns of thought and behaviour.
-Therapy is working with those patterns in real time.
-I only offer a cursory look at present modalities.
-At first glance, the different approaches can feel like a maze such as CBT, EMDR, Parts, Jungian analysis - each with its own language and philosophy.
+What follows is a broad overview of the main modalities, not an exhaustive study.
+The options can feel like a maze at first — CBT, EMDR, IFS, Jungian analysis, each with its own language and philosophy.
 But when you step back, a deeper pattern emerges.
-They are not separate.
+They are not separate roads.
 They are different ways of entering the same process.

 Body • Nervous System Integration